pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 </future>

 <future>
 I don't know if the book got any official sponsorship from either Switzerland or the city of Zurich, or if KSR decided to just treat it with some absurd levels of "click here and subscribe!", but the satire does its job very well.
+I was honestly surprised that the book didn’t come with a set of coupons to some of the cafes and tourist attractions!
 When one of the characters is faced with tragic personal news, her internal monologue reads:
 </future>

 > Switzerland.
 Think about how this little city-state of a country had gotten by in the world.
 In part it had been by accepting each other despite their differences.
 Some clever rules and a few mountain passes, both now irrelevant to power in the world; really it was just a system, a method.
 An old hoard and a way of getting along.
 The faces watching her now, their strange fairness, their insistence on some kind of justice for all.
 Some kind of enlightened self-interest, the notion that Switzerland was safest when the whole world was safe.
 Really very odd, this culture; and right now she wished with all her heart that it could conquer the world.